mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 {{"component": "components/blog/material-ui-v6-is-out/CustomThemeComparison.js"}}

+### Full-stack apps

+To get started building full-stack apps fast, we're building [Toolpad Core](https://mui.com/toolpad/) - get Material UI, Next.js, routing, layout components and authentication out of the box while you build dashboards or internal tools.

 Stay tuned, as many more updates are coming in the upcoming months!
 We'd love to hear your feedback on which templates or sections you'd like to see next.

-For your full-stack needs you can also explore [Toolpad Core](https://mui.com/toolpad/)—a Next.js starter for building dashboards.
-It offers components like dashboard layout, next-auth powered sign-in page and more.

 ## Bundle size improvements